CNC Specialist (CS51) Technical Certificate of Credit

 Additional Program Requirements:

-- Students applying for the CNC Specialist TCC must be a graduate of the Machine Tool Technology Diploma or Degree program OR must have three to five years experience at the machinist level.
+- Students applying for the CNC Specialist TCC must be a graduate of the Precision Machining and Manufacturing Diploma or Degree program OR must have three to five years experience at the machinist level.

 This program is a HOPE Career Grant eligible program for students who are HOPE Grant eligible.
 The Career Grant award is a fixed amount per semester based on the number of credit hours taken.
 Maximum award per term is $500.